marijnh/Eloquent-JavaScript/19_paint.md

 {{index "done property"}}

-We'll add a `done` property, an array, that holds previous versions of the ((picture)).
-Maintaining this field requires a more complicated state update function, which adds new pictures to the array.
+We'll add a `done` array to keep previous versions of the ((picture)).
+Maintaining this property requires a more complicated state update function that adds pictures to the array.

 {{index "doneAt property", "historyUpdateState function", "Date.now function"}}

 But we don't want to store _every_ change, only changes a certain amount of ((time)) apart.
-To be able to do that, we'll need a second field, `doneAt`, tracking the time at which we last stored a picture in the history.
+To be able to do that, we'll need a second property, `doneAt`, tracking the time at which we last stored a picture in the history.

 ```{includeCode: true}
 function historyUpdateState(state, action) {